PAIDNetwork/Protocol/README.md

 #### **Resolutions, courts and disputes**

-Each decision-making contract, depending on the resolutions, disputes or handling of imponderables that must be handled hybrid or physical courts outside the scope of the contract but defined in it as an oracle to handle disputes.
+Each decision-making contract, depending on the template and the conditions set forth in them, to make resolutions, resolve disputes or the handling of imponderables that must be handled by hybrid or physical courts outside the scope of the contract but defined within it as a oracle to handle such disagreements between signature parties.

-All this logic will be handled from the selected contract template, and the events adjusted based on the meta transaction and uses EIP712, to indicate to the Smart Routers the actions to be executed according to the pre-established conditions in the Smart Agreements.
+All this logic will be managed from the selected Smart Agreements template, and the particular conditions or events adjusted and sent through meta-transactions based on the EIP712 standard, to the Smart Routers with the actions to be executed according to the conditions and events. pre-established in the Smart Agreements.
+Eg:

 1. EIP712 Domain Name -- LeasingDecisionMaker
 2. EIP712 Method implemented -- PenaltyforLatePayment()